 There's a fox in my garden with bald patches.
 What's wrong with it and can I help?

 Mange is a common problem with foxes and if left untreated, can cause sores which get infected and can lead to its eventual death.
-Mange is caused by a skin mite and can be easily treated using a homeopathic remedy that can be put into food for the fox.
+Mange is caused by a skin mite and can be helped using a homeopathic remedy that can be put into food for the fox.
 Contact us and we can send you some medication that will help.

 There's an injured fox in my garden.
 What shall I do?